Effective Field Theory of Perturbations on Arbitrary Black Hole Backgrounds with Spacelike Scalar Profile: Spherically symmetric background

 The formalism developed in the previous section is applicable to arbitrary backgrounds as far as the gradient of the scalar field is spacelike.
 In this section, for practical purposes, we derive the background equations of motion (or equivalently, tadpole cancellation conditions) from our EFT action~(\ref{eq:uni_EFT}).
 Note that, throughout the present paper, we only focus on black hole solutions in the absence of matter fields.
 In this section, we assume the background metric to be spherically symmetric but not necessarily static, i.e.,

 where $A(t,r)$, $B(t,r)$, and $F(t,r)$ are arbitrary functions of the radial and time coordinates.
 It should be noted that the coordinate~$r$ is not necessarily the areal radius, and thus $F\ne r^2$ in general.
 Indeed, we have already used the coordinate freedom to choose $r$ such that the background scalar field~$\bar{\Phi}$ depends only on $r$, i.e., $\bar{\Phi}=\bar{\Phi}(r)$.
 For the time being, we do not assume specific forms of the functions~$A(t,r)$, $B(t,r)$, and $F(t,r)$.
 The background quantities, such as $\bar{K}$ and ${}^{(3)}\!\bar{R}$, corresponding to the metric~(\ref{eq:bg_metric_Le}) are given in Appendix~\ref{AppA:background_general}.
-Note that the metric~(\ref{eq:bg_metric_Le}) accommodates for instance the McVittie metric~\cite{McVittie:1933zz}, which describes a black hole embedded in an expanding universe.
+We emphasize that the metric~(\ref{eq:bg_metric_Le}) naturally accommodates, for instance, the McVittie metric~\cite{McVittie:1933zz}, which describes a black hole embedded in an expanding universe.
+This connection could help illustrate phenomenological applications related to black holes and cosmology.
+We leave further investigation to future work.

 For simplicity, we assume $\gamma^{\mu}_{\nu}=0$ and $\alpha^{\mu}_{\nu}= \alpha(x) \bar{\sigma}^{\mu}_{\nu}$ in the following.
 Note that this assumption can be realized, e.g., in quartic Horndeski theories.
 Under this assumption, the action determining the background dynamics is given by